allawhussein/allawhussein.github.io/README.md

 # allawhussein.github.io
 A foundation repo for a later personal portfolio.

-The portfolio should include: home page highlighting the skill I wish to endorse, work experince and projects page, skills page, blog.
+The portfolio should include: home page highlighting the skill I wish to endorse, work experince and projects page, skills page, blog, hosting university notes.